masesgroup/KNet/src/documentation/articles/API_extensibility.md

 }
 ```

 in this case the method accept in input a ready made class `ProducerRecord` and returns a ready made `Future<RecordMetadata>`.
-From a user point of view the C# and Java method behave the same.
+From a user point of view the C# and Java™ method behave the same.

 ### Return class is not available